Can You Use Tung Oil On Cedar? (How To Apply?) Explained!

 Once you got the white residue over the cedar wood surface, you’re good to go for the next step because white residue occurs when tung oil is cured properly.

 Tung oil tends to react with atmospheric air and makes polymerization reactions happen.
-As a result of that white residue will occur.
+As a result of that white residue will occur when it is going bad.

 Tung oil makes a protective film over cedar and protects the wood from environmental elements while giving a nice fresh appearance.